Download PDF copy of the document

 First, we would like to express our deep gratitude to all healthcare security professionals.
-They do amazing work under uniquely stressful circumstances, and that has never been more true than during the past two years.
+They do amazing work under uniquely stressful circumstances, and that has never been more true than during the past few years.
 Second, we want to thank those who took the time to respond to the crime survey so that their fellow practitioners could benefit from the insights and benchmarking opportunities that this report is able to offer.
+And third, many thanks to the staff of IAHSS for all their work to support not only the Crime Survey, but the health care security sector, as a whole.

-The International Association for Healthcare Security and Safety (IAHSS) Foundation was established to promote the welfare of the public through education, research and the development of a healthcare security and safety body of knowledge.
+The International Association for Healthcare Security and Safety (IAHSS) Foundation was established to promote the welfare of the public through education, research, and the development of a healthcare security and safety body of knowledge.
 The IAHSS Foundation promotes and develops research into the improvement of healthcare security and safety and provides scholarships to promote professional development in the sector.
-For more information, please visit: www.iahssf.org.
+For more information, visit www.iahssf.org.

 As with prior Crime Surveys, the 2021 edition collected information on ten types of crimes: